-Eurex will introduce T7 Release 9.0 in November 2020.
-An overview of the release items relevant for Trading Participants will be available on this website.
-To ensure effective information distribution, we kindly ask interested persons to subscribe to the RSS feed of this page.
+Eurex introduced T7 Release 9.0 in November 2020.
+An overview of the release items relevant for Trading Participants is available on this website.

 Simulation start: 14 September 2020

 Eurex provides a dedicated release simulation environment to give Trading Participants and Independent Software Vendors (ISVs) the opportunity to perform comprehensive testing.
 T7 Release 9.0 is available via the T7 Cloud Simulation since 14 August 2020.
 The T7 Cloud Simulation allows to test against the current T7 production and simulation software versions.
 For more information on the T7 Cloud Simulation, please refer to the T7 Cloud Simulation website.

 Eurex will introduce the following functional enhancements with T7 Release 9.0:

 Eurex introduced standardised TED spreads based on the fixed-income Schatz future (FGBS) and the two-year bundle of the Euribor future (FEU3) consisting of eight consecutive maturities covering a time frame of two years.
 Additional TED spreads based on a different short-term interest rate future (e.g. €STR future), also covering two years, may follow.
 Since both futures are denominated in euro, the corresponding IPS type may also be denoted as European TED spreads.